-Joint settling, surface finishes, and dimensional accuracy, i.e. how well the assembly components fit together, are also an influence on the screw assembly process and must be taken into consideration.
-Joint settling, for instance as encountered in a pump assembly where the joint includes a gasket or seal, can be addressed with different approaches, i.e. torque retention, or two or more simultaneous peak torque applications can solve the problem.
-Other screw tightening methods can be derived from a combination of parameters.
-For example, the Clamp Force Control (CFC) enables the recognition of the screw head displacement and from this is derived a clearly defined final tightening process using torque and/or angle values.
-The friction value procedure is frequently used for testing processes.
-Here, the results of the friction value measurement are used to evaluate the quality of gears, threads or to determine minimum friction e.g. with self-locking threaded pins.
-Screw assembly to difference torque or angle independent from the friction torque is still an option.
+Joint Settling, surface finishes, and dimensional accuracy i.e. how well the assembly components fit together are also an influence on the screw assembly process and must be taken into consideration.
+Joint settling, for instance as encountered in a pump assembly where the joint includes a gasket or seal, can be addressed with different approaches, i.e. torque retention, or simultaneous applications two more peak torque can solve the Other screw tightening methods can be derived from a combination of parameters.
+For example, the "Friction tightening" process enables the recognition of the screw head displacement and from this is derived a clearly defined final tightening process using torque and/or angle values.

-Extensive screw joint analysis is an excellent tool for determining the necessary screw tightening parameters and solutions per application.
+Extensive screw joint analysis is an excellent tool to help understand the necessary screw tightening parameters and solutions per application.

-6 APPLICATION CONSULTATION
+STEP 6: APPLICATION CONSULTATION

-Decades of experience in screwdriving technique, professionally equipped analytical and testing laboratories (DAkkS accredited - traceable) and an extensive team of application specialists are at your service.
+Decades of experience in screwdriving technique, professionally equipped analytical and testing laboratories (DKD accredited - traceable) and an extensive team of application specialists are at your service.